 “Alfalight has now established the benchmark for high-power diode laser efficiency,” said Tom Earles, chief technology officer of Alfalight.
 “The past several months have yielded several breakthroughs that rapidly took us from June’s 65% efficiency in a 4 watt single-emitter to over 71% in a 50 watt laser bar.
 We will integrate these unique high-efficiency Aluminum-Free Active-region (ALFA) diode laser designs into our next generation of commercial products.”

 The Alfalight team achieved this high efficiency by examining the various sources of loss in the laser and taking steps to remedy each one.
 Careful bandgap engineering increased the efficiency of carrier injection into the quantum well, the confinement structure was altered to decrease the laser’s operating voltage, and waveguide adjustments reduced the losses from scattering and absorption of lasing photons.
 Progressing toward the 80% SHEDS goal will likely incorporate more aggressive techniques that confine the carriers in two or even three dimensions, further enhancing device efficiency.

 Alfalight, Inc. is a technology innovator and manufacturer of highly efficient and reliable high-power diode lasers for industrial, defense, and telecommunications markets worldwide.
 The Madison, Wisconsin-based company’s advanced Aluminum-Free Active region (ALFA) diode lasers provide industry-leading efficiency, reliability, power and brightness.
-Alfalight has exclusive licenses to patents that include high-power narrow spectrum lasers, single-mode lasers, and short-wavelength lasers.
-Alfalight’s current high-power diode laser product line includes both fiber-coupled single emitters, combined power modules, and unmounted diode bars.
+Alfalight has exclusive licenses to patents that include high-power narrow-spectrum lasers, single-mode lasers, and short-wavelength lasers.
+Alfalight’s current high-power diode laser product line includes both multimode bars and fiber-coupled single emitters.
 For more information, visit www.alfalight.com.